Acacia peuce: Ecology

 The tree usually occurs in pure stands in low open woodlands.
-Associated species include shrubs such as Rhagodia, Atriplex, Grevillea stricta, Atlaya hemiglauca and Hakea leucoptera.
-It is more often found with associated grass species such as Astrebla and Eragrostis.
+Associated species include shrubs, such as Rhagodia, Atriplex, Grevillea stricta, Atlaya hemiglauca and Hakea leucoptera.
+It is more often found with associated grass species, such as Astrebla and Eragrostis.
 Along drainage lines it can also be found along with Eucalyptus coolabah.

-See also Evolutionary anachronism#Australasian realm.

 Uses

 Indigenous Australians used the hard and heavy wood of the tree to produce clubs or waddy.

-The tree is host to various butterflies and their larvae and also provides protective habitat for birds from grey falcons to desert finches.
-The foliage is often chewed by insects, but saplings were eaten by grazers such as cattle and diprotodon.
-Pastoralists used the tree to make highly durable and termite resistant fenceposts and stockyards from the timber.
+The tree is host to various butterflies and their larvae and also provides protective habitat for birds, such as grey falcons and desert finches.
+The foliage is often chewed by insects, but saplings were eaten by grazers, such as cattle and diprotodons.
+Pastoralists used the tree to make highly durable and termite-resistant fenceposts and stockyards from the timber.
 Stumps coppice vigorously after being cut for posts.